Software

 # Versions of cuDNN provided by ARCH

-# Again, could install but a) space and b) get the actual files is tricky (install is easy)
+# Again, could install but a) space and b) getting the actual files is tricky (install is easy)

 # Note: This should be updated as new versions of cuDNN are installed